 The Nook Color (say it again with me – COLOR) will be hungry for the charger after just 8 continuous hours of use.

-Compared to most eInk readers (we know, it’s different technology) the Nook Color doesn’t stack up at all in the area of battery life.
+Compared to most eInk readers (we know, it’s different technology) the device doesn’t stack up at all in the area of battery life.

 Business travelers who are leaving out on a one-week trip won’t like the idea of having to lug the AC adaptor along to keep the gadget juiced up.

-According to the lady at my local Barns and Noble, the Nook Color takes about 3 hours to recharge.
+According to the lady at my local Barns and Noble, the device takes about 3 hours to recharge.
 Realistically, that means plugging it in overnight if you’re on the road.

 There are always trade-offs when it comes to any electronic device, so I’m not going to get all hung up about battery life.

-If you’re in the market for a straight, paperback-looking eInk type of eReader, then maybe you aren’t going to be interested in the expanded features of the Nook Color.
+If you’re in the market for a straight, paperback-looking eInk type of eReader, then maybe you aren’t going to be interested in the expanded features of the B&N device.

 You can save a hundred bucks and use your eReader as, well, just a reader.
 But for those who’d like to pack a little more into a device this size, the extras might be worth it.

-For example, the Nook Color offers the capability to listen to music while you’re actually reading.
+For example, the device offers the capability to listen to music while you’re actually reading.

 For kids, there is also the option to have some children’s titles read out loud via the Nook’s “Alive Touch” feature, which allows kids to interact with the pictures they see on the screen.
 Crossword puzzles, chess and Sudoku are a few of the games you can play using the touch screen.